bgian/Cloud/README.md

 -   No colors

 ## Purpose
-The purpose of creating Kiwi was to have a modular starting point for my projects.
+The purpose of creating MCSS was to have a modular starting point for my projects.
 I'm focused on creating a collection of utilities that do one thing and do one thing really well.

 ### Support
 -   [hi@bobby.so](mailto:hi@bobby.so)